andreaskoch/dotman/README.md

 	usage: [-whatif] dotman <command> [args]

 	Available commands are:
-	    list      Get a list of all projects in the current dotfile collection. import    Import files based on your current dotman configurations. backup    Backup your target files.
+	    list      Get a list of all modules in the current dotfile collection. import    Import files based on your current dotman configurations. backup    Backup your target files.
-	    deploy    Deploy your projects.
+	    deploy    Deploy your modules.
 	    changes   Show changed files.

 	Options:
 	    whatif    Enable the dry-run mode.
 Only print out what would happen.

 	Arguments:
-	    filter    You can add a project filter expression to all commands.
+	    filter    You can add a module filter expression to all commands.

 	Contribute: https://github.com/andreaskoch/dotman

-## List of all projects
+## List of all modules

-To get a list of all dotman-projects in the current directory use the `list` command.
+To get a list of all dotman-modules in the current directory use the `list` command.

 ```bash
 dotman list